 Students dismissed because of scholarship deficiency must apply for readmission and will not be considered for readmission until one full semester (summer session excluded) has intervened.
-It is highly recommended that students on academic probation take advantage of the services offered by the Director of Student Life.
+It is highly recommended that students on academic probation take advantage of the services offered by the College.